 Breakfast, Lunch, Dinner |

-Today, we begin our trek to Dingboche, which is one of the more developed settlements in this region.
-We start with an uphill climb through thick forests and beautiful streams before reaching the Imja Khola.
-After crossing a suspension bridge over this river, we reach a small settlement called Pangboche, where we stop for lunch.
-We can get an excellent view of Mt.
-Amadablam (6812m) from here as we continue on our way to Dingboche.
-Along the way, we pass through small villages such as Orsho and Somare before finally reaching Dingboche.
-Overnight in Dingboche.
+On day 5, we begin our trek to Dingboche, which is one of the more developed settlements in the Khumbu/Everest region.
+We will start with an uphill climb through thick forests and beautiful streams before reaching the Imja Khola.
+After crossing a suspension bridge over this river, we will reach a small settlement called Pangboche, where we will stop for lunch.

 Day 6

-Acclimatization/Exploring around Dingboche.
+Acclimatization/Exploring around Dingboche

 Trekking Time Average |

-03 hours climb |
+3 hours hike |

 Accommodation |